JavaScript is disabled

 📖 For more tips on planning leave, check out our guide to taking time off!

 But if you don’t yet have a fund in place, don’t worry.
 We can create one.
-All you need to do is set yourself a savings target based on how much you need, decide on a timeframe, and then put money aside each paycheck until you’ve reached your goal.
+All you need to do is set yourself a savings target based on how much you need, decide on a savings timeframe, and then put money aside each paycheck until you’ve reached your goal.
 How little or how much you put aside is entirely up to you.

 Hnry makes this easy for sole traders by automatically assigning a percentage of their income to a savings account (or wherever they’d like to send it - investments, charities, friends and family, you name it).
 You can find out more about our automatic allocation feature here.